Convergence of nonhomogeneous Hawkes processes and Feller random measures: Properties of Feller random measures

-Proposition \ref{pro:Manny} states that any GID distribution can arise in the row-constant case $\pi^m_n = \pi_n$, for any scaling sequence $\seq{a_n}$.
-When the dependence on $n$ is restricted further, namely, so that each $\pi_n$ is a rescaled version of the same probability distribution $\pi$ (as is the case, e.g., in \cite{JaiRos15, JaiRos16}), the limiting distribution must belong, up to scaling, to a specific one-parameter family, and the sequence $\seq{a_n}$ is essentially determined by it. \begin{definition} A probability measure $\rho$ on $[0,\infty)$ is called the \define{Mittag-Leffler} distribution with parameter $\alpha \in (0,1]$ if its Laplace transform $\hrho$ takes the form
+The very definition of infinite divisibility implies that for any sequence $\seq{a_n}$ with $a_n \upto 1$ and any infinitely divisible probability measure $\nu$ on $\pos$ there exists a row-constant array, i.e., an array of the form $\pi^m_n = \pi_n$, such that Assumption \ref{B2} holds.
+In this case, Assumption \ref{C} holds trivially, and Theorem \ref{thm:main} yields the following result (for related work in the context of the \emph{theory of random summation} the reader is referred to \cite{KorKru93}): \begin{proposition} Any probability measure $\rho$ that appears as the limit $\rho = \lim \rho_n$ in Theorem \ref{thm:main} is GID.
+Conversely, given any sequence $\seq{a_n}$ with $a_n \upto 1$ and any GID probability $\rho$, there exists a locally infinitesimal, row-constant array $\arr{\pi^m_n} = \arr{\pi_n}$ of excitation profiles so that $\rho = \lim \rho_n$. \end{proposition} Although general arrays $\arr{\pi^m_n}$ provide additional modeling flexibility, row-constant arrays, as stated in Proposition \ref{error}, already generate all possible limiting probabilities $\rho$.
+However, when the dependence on $n$ is further restricted, the class of attainable probability measures $\rho$ becomes more limited.
+In the case when $\pi^m_n=\pi_n$ is given by a rescaled version of the same probability distribution $\pi$ (as is the case, e.g., in \cite{JaiRos15, JaiRos16}), the limiting distribution, up to scaling, belongs to a specific one-parameter family, which in turn essentially determines the sequence $\seq{a_n}$. \begin{definition} A probability measure $\rho$ on $\pos$ is called the \define{Mittag-Leffler} distribution with parameter $\alpha \in (0,1]$ if its Laplace transform $\hrho$ takes the form

 \end{definition}

 The Mittag-Leffler distribution admits an explicit density

 where, for $\alpha,\beta>0$, the \define{Mittag-Leffler function} $E_{\al,\be}$ is given by